sreenidhi-thiyagu/sreenidhi-thiyagu/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working on: Data science and ML PROJECTS
-- 🌱 I’m currently learning: flask,Go
+- 🌱 I’m currently learning: React
 - 📫 How to reach me: sreenidhithiyagu@gmail.com

 ## 🛠️ Languages and Tools